AviatrixSystems/Docs/HowTos/cloudwatch.rst

-Prerequsite 01: Aivatrix IAM Role "aviatrix-role-app"
+Prerequisite 01: Aivatrix IAM Role "aviatrix-role-app"
 ---------------------------------------------------------

 ..
 Note:: In order for Aviatrix controllers and gateways in other AWS accounts to send/update logs to the collector's AWS account, the collector's AWS account must meet the following 3 requirements:

-        1. Having an IAM role. `See instructions here if you don't already have the role. <https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#create-aviatrix-role-app-role>`__
+        1. Having an IAM role. `See instructions here if you don't have the role. <https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html#create-aviatrix-role-app-role>`__

-        2. Specifying permissions for Aviatrix Controllers' and Gateways' AWS accounts.
+        2. Adding Trust-Relationships for Aviatrix Controllers' and Gateways' AWS accounts.

         3. Attaching AWS IAM policy to the role
 ..